nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/testing/thread_one_otbr.rst

 1. Choose one of the following options:

-   * For Linux only - Use the prebuilt tool package from the `Matter nRF Connect releases`_ GitHub page.
+   * Use the prebuilt tool package from the `Matter nRF Connect releases`_ GitHub page.
      Make sure that the package is compatible with your |NCS| version.
-   * For both Linux and macOS - Build it manually from the source files available in the :file:`modules/lib/matter/examples/chip-tool` directory and using the building instructions from the :doc:`matter:chip_tool_guide` page in the Matter documentation.
+   * Build manually from the source files available in the :file:`modules/lib/matter/examples/chip-tool` directory.
+     Use the building instructions from the :doc:`matter:chip_tool_guide` page in the Matter documentation.

 #.
 Configure the CHIP Tool controller.
    Complete the following actions by following the steps in the :doc:`matter:chip_tool_guide` user guide in the Matter documentation: